-IFRS 17 - Insurance Contracts
+IFRS 17 Insurance Contracts

-This standard will be effective for annual periods beginning on or after 1 January 2023 and replaces IFRS 4 - Insurance Contracts.
-The new standard applies to all types of insurance contracts, regardless of the type of entities that issue them, as well as to certain guarantees and financial instruments with discretionary participation features.
-A few scope exceptions will apply.
-The overall objective of IFRS 17 is to provide an accounting model for insurance contracts that is more useful and consistent for insurers.
-In contrast to the requirements in IFRS 4, which are largely based on grandfathering previous local accounting policies, IFRS 17 provides a comprehensive model for insurance contracts, covering all relevant accounting aspects.
-The core of IFRS 17 is the general model, supplemented by:
+IFRS 17 Insurance Contracts is a comprehensive new accounting standard for insurance contracts covering recognition and measurement, presentation and disclosure.
+IFRS 17 replaces IFRS 4 Insurance Contracts.
+IFRS 17 applies to all types of insurance contracts (i.e., life, non-life, direct insurance and re-insurance), regardless of the type of entities that issue them as well as to certain guarantees and financial instruments with discretionary participation features; a few scope exceptions will apply.
+The overall objective of IFRS 17 is to provide a comprehensive accounting model for insurance contracts that is more useful and consistent for insurers, covering all relevant accounting aspects.
+IFRS 17 is based on a general model, supplemented by:

-- A specific adaptation for contracts with direct participation features (Variable fee approach). - A simplified approach (premium allocation approach) mainly for short duration contracts.
+- A specific adaptation for contracts with direct participation features (the variable fee approach). - A simplified approach (the premium allocation approach) mainly for short-duration contracts.